dmlc/dgl/docs/source/guide/distributed-hetero.rst

 * :func:`~dgl.distributed.GraphPartitionBook.map_to_homo_eid`: convert type-wise ID and edge type to a homogeneous edge ID.

 Below shows an example of sampling a subgraph with :func:`~dgl.distributed.sample_neighbors` from a heterogeneous graph with a node type called `paper`.
-We first convert type-wise node IDs to homogeneous node IDs.
-After sampling a subgraph from the seed nodes, we convert homogeneous node IDs and edge IDs to type-wise IDs and also store type IDs as node data or edge data.
+It first converts type-wise node IDs to homogeneous node IDs.
+After sampling a subgraph from the seed nodes, it converts homogeneous node IDs and edge IDs to type-wise IDs and also stores type IDs as node data and edge data.

 .. code:: python